The Kinship Caregivers Role

 Parents, visitation and keeping family connections

-SCDSS works to strengthen relationships between children and their parents and to keep siblings together as much as possible, either by placing brothers and sisters in the same home or through regular visitation.
-During the child’s time in your care, you should work with parents to keep the family connected, too—unless that’s prohibited by a court order.
+SCDSS works to strengthen relationships between children and their parents by continuing the bond the child has with their siblings.
+The agency attempts to place sibling in the same home or through regular visitation.
+Kinship Caregivers caring for the child should work with biological parents to keep the family connected; unless that’s prohibited by a court order.

 In most formal kinship care arrangements, children have scheduled visitation with parents and other family members.
-Each case is different but as long as it is safe and appropriate, children should visit with their parents as often as possible.
-You should talk with your case manager about the visitation plan and if there are restrictions:
+Each case is different but if it is safe and appropriate, children should visit with their parents as often as possible.
+Kinship Caregivers should talk with their SCDSS case manager about the visitation plan and if there are restrictions:

-Visitation in kinship care may feel awkward because of the change in your relationship with the child and the parents:
+Visitation in kinship care may feel awkward because of the change in the relationship the caregiver has with the child and the parents.

-- You must follow the visitation plan even if it feels difficult.
+- Caregivers must follow the visitation plan even if it feels difficult.

-- Talk with your case manager about what’s required and what problems you anticipate or encounter with visits.
+- Talk with assigned SCDSS case manager about what’s required and what problems you anticipate or encounter with visits.

-It’s beneficial for the child when you have a positive relationship with their parents.
-SCDSS also encourages kinship caregivers to provide emotional support and guidance to parents and model good parenting.
+It’s beneficial for the child, kinship caregiver and biological parent to remain positive when working together.
+SCDSS encourages kinship caregivers to provide emotional support, guidance, and model good parenting.
 Honest, open and frequent communication with the child’s parent is encouraged.
-Also, remember that communication is part of a kinship caregiver’s responsibilities.
-You will need a parent’s permission for any medical procedures or surgeries.
+Communication is part of a kinship caregiver’s responsibilities.
+Please keep in mind, if the biological parents still have their legal rights, it is important to get the parent’s permission for any medical procedure or surgeries.

 When SCDSS is involved, kinship caregivers must, generally, keep information they learn about the child and the child’s family private, only sharing information when it is necessary to meet the child’s needs.
-You can give information about the needs and behaviors of the child to doctors, counselors, teachers and other providers when the child is getting services to meet medical, educational, mental or social needs.
+Kinship Caregivers can give information about the needs and behaviors of the child to doctors, counselors, teachers and other providers when the child is getting services to meet medical, educational, mental, or social needs.

-If you’re not sure whether you are allowed to share certain information, you can contact your case manager, their supervisor or the Kinship Care Coordinator for your region.
+If you’re not sure whether you can share certain information, contact the assigned SCDSS case manager, their supervisor or the Kinship Care Coordinator for your region.
 Click here for regional contact information.

 Emergencies can happen at any time.
 In an emergency: